Using Secondary Data to Build Strong Extension Programs

 Secondary data have many advantages, but caution must be taken as secondary data can also be misused (Atkins & Brandolini, 2001; White, 2010).
 All secondary data should be closely examined before including them in your Extension program to be sure that the information is reliable, timely, and meets your specific needs.

 The age of data can be a serious issue.
 Secondary data are frequently outdated.
 Data should be relatively new and situations surrounding the data should be similar.
 For example, using 10-year-old data on the number of hours per week an American family uses a computer would show very different results from the same data collected today.

 Accuracy in secondary data should not be assumed (Sorensen, 1996).
 It is not unusual to find secondary data that have sometimes been manipulated from their original source.
 Manipulated data can be fraught with errors and inconsistencies.
 It is always best to use the original data when possible.
 Secondary data quite often come from un- reliable sources who have not conducted rigorous scientific studies.
 The federal government is most likely to conduct reliable studies that provide secondary data (White, 2010).
 The best way to be sure is to look closely at the data and data collection methods.
 Newspapers, magazines, and Internet sites (including Google) are known for conducting surveys that yield unreliable data because of the methods they use to gather the information.
-Putting questions on the web and asking those who use the Internet to answer them is unlikely to provide reliable data (Dillman, Smyth, & Christian, 2014).
+Putting questions on the web and asking those who use the Internet to answer them (commonly known as convenience samples) is unlikely to provide reliable data (Dillman, Smyth, & Christian, 2014).
 Because people who do not have access to the Internet can't respond, the results are likely to be biased.